PublicAPIs-dev/intuit-api/index.md

 - [Learn about about GraphQL](./docs/graphql-concepts)
 - [Build apps around specific use cases](./docs/use-cases)

-**Note**: Intuit API is currently in alpha.
-Participation is by invite-only for Intuit partners.
+**Note**: Our GraphQL API is currently in alpha.
+Participation is by invite-only for select Intuit partners.